Togo: Official and widely spoken languages

 Miwé, a modern evolution of native languages, is gaining popularity in digital communication.
 This blend of traditional dialects and modern expressions is bridging the gap between generations.
 For example, the web series Ahoé showcases how Miwé is used in everyday conversations, making it accessible to a wider population.

 Miwé’s rise highlights the adaptability of indigenous languages in the digital age.
 It’s not just a language but a cultural movement, preserving heritage while embracing modernity.
-This trend is particularly strong in urban areas, where younger generations are leading the charge9.
+This trend is particularly strong in urban areas, where younger generations are leading the charge.

 Innovative Language Learning Initiatives